olishmollie/passman/README.md

 edit <pswd_file> - edit pswd in editor set to $VISUAL

 generate [opts...] - generates a random pswd
 	opts:
-        -copy - copies unencrypted pswd to clipboard -len=int - specifies length of generated pswd -nosym - generate a password with no symbols
+		-copy - copies unencrypted pswd to clipboard -len=int - specifies length of generated pswd
+		-nosym - generate a password with no symbols

 import <infile> - imports passwords from infile.

 init - create password store if it doesn't exist, and generate encryption key

+lock - encrypts and dumps all passwords into one file

 rm <pswd_file> - remove <pswd_file> from pswd store

 touch <pswd_file> - add <pswd_file> to pswd store

+unlock - undoes lock operation
 ```